-Veterinarians derive major income from booster shot visits, contrary to the 2005 Core Vaccine policy, many vets still insist on "sticking it" to dogs and their owners.
+Veterinarians derive major income from booster shots so contrary to the 2005 Core Vaccine policy, many vets still insist on "sticking it" to dogs and their owners.

 by Melissa Burden - TheDogPlace.org - June 2006

-When you get a new puppy or kitten, veterinarians give them standard vaccinations to guard against infectious diseases.
-But scientists for years have been questioning the need for annual “boosters” for adult dogs and cats.
+For years scientists have been questioning the need for annual “boosters” for adult dogs and cats.
 Some studies have shown routine vaccinations can even cause cancer and other serious diseases in pets.